The Future of Pipe Repair is Here

 Trusted By:

-A completely broken or collapsed sewer line is one of a homeowner’s worst fears, traditionally requiring deep trenches, heavy machinery, and the total destruction of your yard and landscaping.
-This process is slow, expensive, and incredibly disruptive.
+A broken or failing sewer line is one of a homeowner’s worst fears.
+Traditionally, repairing these lines required deep trenches, heavy machinery, and the total destruction of your yard and landscaping.
+This old-fashioned process is slow, expensive, and incredibly disruptive.
 Fortunately, modern plumbing technology offers a far superior alternative.

 Drain Connection is a Texas leader in Trenchless Pipe Lining technologies.
-We service all of San Antonio, Texas, and the surrounding communities like Castle Hills, Alamo Heights, Stone Oak, and La Cantera.
-We use advanced, minimal-dig methods to replace your underground pipes from the inside out.
-It’s a faster, cleaner, and more cost-effective way to install a brand-new sewer line without the need for devastating excavation.
+We service all of San Antonio, Texas, and surrounding communities like Castle Hills, Alamo Heights, Stone Oak, and La Cantera.
+We use advanced, minimal-dig methods to restore your underground pipes from the inside out.
+It’s a faster, cleaner, and more cost-effective way to rehabilitate your sewer line without the need for devastating excavation.

 What is Trenchless Pipe Lining?

-Trenchless Pipe Lining is a broad term for replacing an underground pipe without digging a long trench along its path.
-Instead of excavating, we use small access points at either end of the pipe to perform the repair.
-The two primary methods we use are:
+Trenchless Pipe Lining is a method of rehabilitating an underground pipe without digging a long trench along its path.
+Instead of excavating your entire yard, we use small access points to perform the repair using a technique called Cured-in-Place Pipe (CIPP).

-Cured-in-Place Pipe (CIPP): This method, often called “pipe lining,” involves inserting a flexible, epoxy-saturated liner into the old pipe.
-The liner is inflated and cured, forming a brand-new, seamless structural pipe right inside the host pipe.
+Also known as “epoxy pipe lining,” CIPP involves inserting a flexible, epoxy-saturated liner into the old pipe.
+The liner is then inflated and cured in place, forming a brand-new, seamless structural pipe right inside your existing host pipe.
 (See our Epoxy Lining page for more details).

 Beyond the Clog: Recognizing a Main Line Failure